CN3ves/DataScienceNotes/EliteDataScience.md

 ### Distributions of categorical features

 Categorical features cannot be visualized through histograms and are instead visualized with bar plots.
 These plots allow to quickly check the feature classes, that is, the possible unique values for a given categorical feature.
 In particular, look out for sparse classes, which are classes that have a very small number of observations.
 These classes tend to be problematic when building models.
 They don't influence the model much but they may, in the worse case, cause the model to be overfit.
-Take note to combine or reassign some of these classes when doing the Feature Engineering.
+Take note to combine or reassign (maybe create a *others* class) some of these classes when doing the Feature Engineering.

 ### Segmentations